-We support various co-op programs by offering paid work terms directly related to a student’s academic studies.
-We communicate directly with the educational institution to ensure the opportunity meets the requirements of the co-op program.
+We support various co-op programs by offering paid work terms directly related to your academic studies.

 How to apply

-Selected applicants must provide a job description to their educational institution to ensure it meets the requirements of the co-op program.
+Selected applicants must provide a job description to their educational institution to ensure it meets their co-op program’s requirements.
 We will review applications, interview students, and select suitable applicants.